LucasDelfino92/morrowindsharp/mw2.md

 <details>
   <summary>v2.1.8.1</summary>

+- Removed Heat Haze (I found the effect to work fairly inconsistently and, at times, abruptyl and immersion breaking).
 - Removed Realistic Repair (the "repair stations" feature goes against the intention of BTBGI's tweaks, while the "damaged loot" feature makes it much harder to get cash when using HardTrade).
   - Also removed Realistic Repair Add-On.
   - Also removed BTBGI Realistic Repair Add-On Patch.